MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 - Is no password at all.

-- Contains the user’s user name, real name, or company name.
+- Contains the user's user name, real name, or company name.

 - Contains a complete dictionary word.
 For example, the word Password is a weak password.